theopfr/whatsapp-group-visualized/README.md

 ---

 ## 🧑‍💻 Data Extraction
-Before using this tool, you'll need to:
-1. Export your WhatsApp group chat data.
+Before using this tool, you'll need to export your WhatsApp group chat data.
-2. Format it for use with the dashboard.

-See the [DATA_EXTRACTION.md guide](./DATA_EXTRACTION.md) for full instructions.
+See the [DATA_EXTRACTION.md](./DATA_EXTRACTION.md) guide for full instructions.
 You will end up with a single .csv file.

 ---